srid/revue/README.md

 ## Roadmap

 - [X] Use markdown (only in frontend)
-- [ ] Retrieve markdown from the backend
+- [ ] Retrieve markdown from the backend (and use mmark from backend)
-- [ ] Extract markdown rendering as separate reflex-dom library
+- [ ] Extract markdown rendering as separate reflex-dom library (just StaticWidget due to [yaml blocker](https://github.com/mmark-md/mmark/issues/54))
   - [ ] with Haskell syntax highlighting ([cf](https://github.com/mrkkrp/ghc-syntax-highlighter))